 - To work through difficult decisions by enabling you to view the situation from other perspectives.

 The benefits do rely very much on you as the client wanting to make those changes and working towards them.
 Sometimes it is quite hard, but always rewarding.
 And as your counsellor I will be there to support you in those hard times and to help you celebrate the success of change.

 "Every problem has a gift for you in its hands". - Richard Bach

 I can see you at Macclesfield Cheshire.
-I am now seeing clients face to face
+All appointments are face to face